insoomnia1/versions/README.md

 # Step 4 - Update local resourcename To The Resource Name
 # Step 5 - Update local howto To Your Howto Update
 # Step 6 - Match The Version In The txt To The Version In FxMani
-# Step 7 - Test The Resource And The Update Checke
+# Step 7 - Test The Resource And The Update Checker

 ```lua
 local function CheckVersion()